 William Evans, Driver, 24474, Royal Field Artillery.
 William was the son of Stephen and Anne Evans, of Efailfach.
 William lived with his sister Phebe at Llwyndu prior to moving to Gilfach Goch, to work as a Collier.
 He enlisted at Tonyrefail on 1 September 1914 into the Royal Field Artillery, and on 1 August 1915 landed at Gallipoli with the 39th Brigade, Royal Field Artillery.
 After the evacuation from Gallipoli in January 1916, William was posted to France, joining ‘B’ Battery, 33 Brigade, which was attached to the 8th Division.
 The 8th Division was a regular army unit which moved to the Western Front during September 1914.
 It was formed of units brought back from around the Empire, and fought at all of the major actions of the war, at Neuve Chapelle, Aubers, and Bois Grenier, before moving to take part in the Somme Offensive.
 It was during the Battle of Le Transloy that William was killed in action on 7 November 1916, aged 34.
 He is buried at Pozieres British Cemetery, France.
 William is commemorated in the Memorial Hall.

 Bertram Louis Heil, Private, 355837, Royal Welsh Fusiliers.
 Bertram was born in Bethnal Green, on 10 January 1895, the son of Joseph and Annie Heil.
-He was then fostered by Mrs. S. Archer, of 103, G Block, Queen’s Buildings, Collinson Street, London after both his parents died.
-Bertram worked for the Rowlands family at Glanmarlais Farm, Whitland for several years prior to the war.
+He was later fostered by Mrs. S. Archer, of 103, G Block, Queen’s Buildings, Collinson Street, London after both his parents died.
+Bertram then came to west Wales and worked for the Rowlands family at Glanmarlais Farm, Whitland for several years prior to the war.
 He enlisted at Melton, Suffolk on 24 April 1915 into the Welsh Horse Yeomanry with the service number 1159.
-The Welsh Horse was formed as a Welsh Cavalry unit, and fought at Gallipoli and in Palestine as a dismounted Pioneer Battalion, until 4 March 1917 when they were formed into the 25 Battalion of the Royal Welsh Fusiliers, part of 231 Brigade, 74th (Yeomanry) Division.
-The Division pushed north into Palestine, and had taken Gaza before fighting in The Battle of Nabi Samweil.
-Bertram was Killed in Action here on 30 November 1917, aged just 22, and is remembered on the Jerusalem Memorial.
-Bertram is not commemorated on either Memorial.
+The Welsh Horse was formed as a Welsh Cavalry unit, and fought at Gallipoli and in Palestine as a dismounted Pioneer Battalion, until 4 March 1917 when the battalion was merged with the Montgomeryshire Yeomanry, forming the 25 Battalion, Royal Welsh Fusiliers, joining the newly formed 231 Brigade, 74th (Yeomanry) Division.
+The Division was not ready to fight in the First Battle of Gaza, but saw its first major action during the Second Battle of Gaza.
+The battle was a failure, and the EEF was re-organised under a new commander, Sir Edmund Allenby, before launching the Third Battle of Gaza on the night of 31 October 1917.
+This assault was launched along a winder front, running from Gaza to Beersheba, and this time the EEF prevailed, opening the door to Jerusalem.
+After the fall of Jerusalem the EEF continued its advance through the Jordan Valley.
+On 30 November 1917 the 25th RWF took part in an advance, during the Battle of Nabi Samwil.
+Bertram was killed in action that day, when advancing with a party of some 40 men which was counter-attacked by the Turks whilst pushing into the hills.
+The 22-year-old has no known grave and is commemorated on the Jerusalem Memorial, Israel.
+Bertram is not commemorated on either Memorial at Whitland.

 William John Howells, Captain, Welsh Regiment.
 William was born in White Lion Farm, Eglwys Cummin, in 1888, the son of Daniel and Mary Howells.
 His Grandfather was Ben John of Brook, who William was living with before he enlisted.
 William was educated at Tremoilet School and Whitland Grammar Schools, before gaining a BA with Honours at Aberystwyth University.
 He then moved on to work in Lampeter University before the war broke out.
 William enlisted into the Welsh Regiment at the outbreak of hostilities, and was commissioned into the 8th Battalion, the Welsh Regiment as a Lieutenant.
 The 8th Battalion formed at Cardiff during August 1914 as part of K.1.
 They were then attached to 40 Brigade, 13th Western Division.
 Toward the end of February 1915, the entire Division concentrated at Blackdown in Hampshire.
 On 7 June 1915, orders were received for the Division to move to the Mediterranean, then by 4 July from Alexandria to Mudros-preparing for the landing on Gallipoli.
 On 4 July 1915 the Division landed on Cape Helles and relieved the 29th Division.
 From there, the Division took part in several actions, most notably The Battle of Sari Bair between 6-10 August 1915 and the Battle of Russell’s Top on 7 August 1915.
 The Battalion War Diary for the period from 8 August 1915 shows that they had moved up to positions around Chunuk Bair, in support of the Gloucester’s and the Wellington Battalion.
 The fighting was ferocious and the diary shows that on that one day, the 8th Welsh suffered 4 Officers and 4 Other ranks killed, 9 Officers and 154 Other Ranks wounded, and 4 Officers and 266 Other Ranks Missing in Action.
 One of the wounded officers was William.
 He was evacuated from Gallipoli, but died of his wounds on 10 August 1915, aged 23 aboard the Hospital Ship HMHS Valdivia.
 William was buried at sea, so he is commemorated on the Helles Memorial, Turkey, on Panel 140-144.
 William is commemorated in the Memorial Hall.